HeroBrine1st/spotify-dumper/README.md

 1. Install Git
 2. Run ``pip install git+https://github.com/HeroBrine1st/spotify-dumper.git``

-Also, this tool can be run without installation if you're on nix:
+Also, this tool can be run without installation if you have nix package manager:

 ```
 nix run github:HeroBrine1st/spotify-dumper